oleobal/processors/v16alpha/v16alpha.md

 #### Assembler instructions

-The assembler works in two passes : it first removes comment, strip code, and interpret assembly instructions ; then, it goes through the code again, performing substitutions and generating machine code.
+The assembler works in two passes : it first removes comments, strips code, and interprets assembly instructions ; then, it goes through the code again, performing substitutions and generating machine code.

 Assembler instructions start with a `:`.